Bye Bye Budget: Why You Should Splurge In Bali

 Bali motorbikes

 Bottom line?
-Always opt for Uber whenever possible, as it’s your best value alternative for private transport in Bali.
-But if a taxi is your only option, don’t stress: $15-20 to get to the airport aint too shabby, especially if you’re splitting the ride with traveling companions.
+Always opt to use Grab/Gojek whenever possible, as it’s your best value alternative for private transport in Bali.
+And don’t stress: $15-20 to get to the airport aint too shabby, especially if you’re splitting the ride with traveling companions.
 And man, does it feel good to sit still in that aircon.

 Bali motorbikes